ANZIC IODP Legacy Analytical Funding (AILAF)

-Members of the Australian and New Zealand International Ocean Discovery Program Consortium (ANZIC) have the opportunity to apply for grants of up to $20,000 (or $30,000 if leveraged) to support studies of legacy scientific ocean drilling (DSDP, ODP, IODP) material and/or data, through the ANZIC IODP Legacy Analytical Funding (AILAF) program.
+Members of the Australian and New Zealand International Ocean Discovery Program Consortium (ANZIC) have the opportunity to apply for grants of up to $20,000 to support studies of legacy scientific ocean drilling (DSDP, ODP, IODP) material and/or data, through the ANZIC IODP Legacy Analytical Funding (AILAF) program.

 This successful program has supported many legacy grant projects centred on the analysis of previously collected DSDP/ODP/IODP samples and has facilitated the rapid production of high-quality publications, conference presentations and/or outreach activities.

-● access to specialist data science or machine learning expertise that utilises IODP
+● access to or application of specialist data science or machine learning expertise to ocean drilling datasets

-● access to a research assistant/technicians time1 to digitise, collate and/or format ocean drilling data as a necessary first-step before wider scientific questions can be addressed.
+● research assistant/technician support to digitise, collate and/or format ocean drilling data as key step toward addressing wider or critical scientific questions.

-● software licenses critical to the success of the project, such as imaging and data processing software (critical nature to be clearly justified).
+● software licenses critical to project success, such as imaging or data processing software (critical nature to be clearly justified).

-● supercomputing time on national facilities or through web-based services (e.g. climate or geodynamic models that are used to ground-truth ocean drilling data,biological models, genetic and/or other data processing).
+● access to supercomputing on national facilities or through web-based services (e.g. climate or geodynamic models that are used to ground-truth ocean drilling data, biological models, genetic and/or other data processing).

 ● open-source software, model and/or program development that leads to better access to ocean drilling data for researchers (e.g., R-script/package development to automate certain analyses).